What to know about neurodevelopment for children born with a heart condition.

 Early detection and intervention is key

-If your child falls into one of these high-risk categories, both Colombo and her colleague Allie Wroblewski, PhD, a pediatric psychologist and cardiac neurodevelopment expert in Vanderbilt’s Single Ventricle and High Risk Infant Multidisciplinary Clinic and Fontan Clinic, stress the importance of early detection and involvement in developmental therapies beginning in infancy.
+If your child falls into one of these high-risk categories, both Colombo and her colleague Allie Wroblewski, PhD, a pediatric psychologist and cardiac neurodevelopment expert in the Single Ventricle Program and High Risk Infant Multidisciplinary Clinic and Fontan Clinic, stress the importance of early detection and involvement in developmental therapies beginning in infancy.

 Understanding resources